Physics Numericals Class 9 Motion & other Chapters solved

 (ii) If the mass of the train is 20000 kg then calculate the force required to stop the train

-Solution: click this link for solution Q32
+Solution: solution Q32

 33) A spring balance is used to find the weight of a body X on the surface of the moon.
 The mass of the body X is 2 kg and its weight is recorded as 3.4 N. The weight of another body Y recorded by the same balance is found to be 7.65 N. Calculate the mass of the body Y.

-Solution: click this link for solution Q33
+Solution: solution Q33

 34) Calculate the force of gravitation between two objects of masses 50 kg and 120 kg respectively kept at a distance of 10 m from one another.
 (Gravitational constant, G = 6.7 × 10 -11 Nm^2/kg^2 )

-Solution: click this link for solution Q34
+Solution: solution Q34

 35) What is the force of gravity on a body of mass 150 kg lying on the surface of the earth?